Looking beyond computing power, the comment also demonstrates the importance of app development in today’s global economy.

 5. Finding the right “Platform as a Service” (PaaS) provider

-Therefore, you will need to find the right managed cloud services provide for your web app development, and this is where “Platform as a Service” (PaaS) providers come into play.
+You need to find the right managed cloud services provide for your web app development, and this is where “Platform as a Service” (PaaS) providers come into play.
 I recommend that you use a PaaS provider since they offer the following advantages:

 - They manage the cloud infrastructure, networking, storage, operating system, middleware, and runtime environment.
 You bring your code and data, which enables you to expedite your project.